Arsenal on this day in history. The March Files.

 16 March 1936: George Marks joined as an amateur from Salisbury Corinthians.
 He only played two league games and eventually moved onto Blackburn in 1946 – but he was the keeper in the “Arsenal Stadium Mystery” movie.

 16 March 1956: Doug Lishman transferred to Nottingham Forest.
 In 226 league games for Arsenal he scored an extraordinary 125 goals.
-He scored a hat-trick in the match that got Nottingham Forest promoted in 1956/7 but retired in the summer of 1957 to join his father-in law in a furniture retail business in Stoke on Trent, and later took over the business himself.
+He later scored a hat-trick in the match that got Nottingham Forest promoted in 1956/7 but retired in the summer of 1957 to join his father-in law in a furniture retail business in Stoke on Trent, and later took over the business himself.

 16 March 1961: Bill Dodgin sold back to Fulham.
 He had played 191 league games and 6 FA Cup games since transferring from Fulham in 1952.
 He later managed QPR, Fulham, Northampton and Brentford, winning promotion with the last two clubs.